Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Interval Analysis and Inclusion Functions

 \subsection{Designing Inclusion Functions}

 Given a function $g$, finding a suitable inclusion function for $g$ is a central problem in interval analysis.
 We review three approaches for constructing inclusion functions.

 \paragraph*{Natural inclusion function} As we showed in the previous section, the minimal inclusion function can be computed using the optimization problem~\eqref{eq:tight}.
 However, for general functions, solving this optimization problem is not tractable.
 One feasible approach is to find the minimal inclusion function for a handful of elementary functions for which the optimization problem~\eqref{eq:tight} is solvable.
 Then, for an arbitrary function, a natural inclusion function can be obtained by expressing it as a finite composition of operators and elementary functions~\cite[Theorem 2]{LJ-MK-OD-EW:01}~\cite[Theorem 2]{AH-SJ-SC:23b}.
 Several software packages exist for automatically computing natural inclusions functions.
 In~\cite{AH-SJ-SC:23b}, we introduce the software package \texttt{npinterval}\footnote{The code for \texttt{npinterval} is available at \url{https://github.com/gtfactslab/npinterval}} that implements intervals as a native data type within the Python toolbox \texttt{numpy}~\cite{numpy}, yielding flexibility, efficiency through vectorization across arrays, and canonical constructions of natural inclusion functions.
+An example of an inclusion function computed using \texttt{npinterval}~\cite{AH-SJ-SC:23b} is illustrated in Figure~\ref{fig:interval_example1}.

 \paragraph*{Jacobian-based inclusion functions} Given a continuously differentiable function $g:\real^n\to \real^m$, one can use upper and lower bounds on the Jacobian of $g$ to construct inclusion functions for $g$.
 These inclusion functions are often derived from the Taylor expansion of the function $g$ around a certain {point}.
 Most commonly, this point is taken as the midpoint of an interval, leading to, in particular, the centered inclusion function~\cite[\S 2.4.3]{LJ-MK-OD-EW:01} and the mixed-centered inclusion function~\cite[\S 2.4.4]{LJ-MK-OD-EW:01}.
 In the next theorem, we develop a Jacobian-based inclusion function obtained by linearization around corners of an interval.
 As demonstrated in the sequel, such cornered inclusion functions turn out to be particularly amenable to analysis of closed-loop control systems.